Learning to play Ice Hockey in SuperTuxKart through Reinforcement Learning

 π‘Žπ‘π‘‘π‘–π‘œπ‘› = 𝐴𝑁𝑁(π‘ π‘‘π‘Žπ‘‘π‘’)

-With this action, the agent acts upon the environment which determines the new state and a reward for the action taken.
-The whole cycle begins again, collecting even more rewards as the agent acts upon the environment.
+With this action, the agent interacts with the environment, which determines the new state and a reward.
+The cycle repeats, accumulating rewards as the agent continues to interact with the environment.

 During this phase, off-policy sampling is introduced.
-The agent receives the REINFORCE reward and additionally looks 60 steps ahead and measures the reward or penalty if any goal was scored or received; as well as how close the puck got to the goalpost when compared with the current step.
-This adjustment is then modulated with an importance sampling approach to steer the agent towards the actions that yield the best match outcome which is scoring goals while avoiding opponents score goals.
+The agent receives the REINFORCE reward and also considers the outcome 60 steps ahead, measuring the reward or penalty based on whether a goal was scored or conceded, and how close the puck came to the goalpost compared to the current step.
+This adjustment is then modulated using an importance sampling approach to guide the agent toward actions that maximize the match outcome: scoring goals while preventing the opponent from scoring.

 Results